-To be eligible for the Dean's List, College of Arts and Sciences, Kania School of Management, and Panuska College of Professional Studies students must earn 12 or more credit hours which count toward the semester GPA (credit hours of CS, CD, and S grades are not counted toward this requirement).
+To be eligible for the Dean's List, College of Arts and Sciences, Kania School of Management, and Panuska College of Professional Studies students must earn 12 or more credit hours which count toward the semester GPA (credit hours of AU, CS, CD, I, IP, NG, S and W grades are not counted toward this requirement).
 Dexter Hanley College students need to complete 6 or more credit hours which count toward the semester GPA to be eligible for the Dean's List.
 Of the eligible students, those who earn a 3.50 or higher semester GPA and no grade of D+, D, F, CD, NC, I, NG or U are named to the Dean's List for that semester.
+(Note: Honors Program IP grades do not prevent eligibility for Dean's List.)
 Students placed on the Dean's List will have this distinction indicated on their transcripts.
 A student's GPA will be recalculated when the last temporary grade (I, NG) is replaced by a final grade.
 If this new GPA meets the above standard, the student will be placed on the Dean's List.